 - 1.3.1 The site is located on the southern slope of Rye hill.
 The slope was terraced in order to accommodate Rye Hill road and terrace houses (Figure 1).
-The road is east-west aligned and perpendicularly to the hill slope direction.
 Immediately to the north off the road a ground is descending forming steep slope that is about 2m high and denotes field located to the north.
 This ground seems to be built up against natural slope of the hill during the road construction. - 1.3.2 The main dwelling located to the south of the road is built at lower ground, about 1.5m below the road surface.
 To the east of the house is a detached single storey garage.
-The site is terraced within the PDA limit.
+The site is terraced within the PDA (Proposed Development Area) limit.
 To the south of the house the site is occupied by garden, descending terrain seems unaltered by modern levelling. - 1.3.3 According to British Geological Survey the site is underlain by geological bedrock formation of Ashdown Formation - Sandstone, Siltstone and Mudstone.
 Sedimentary Bedrock formed approximately 134 to 145 million years ago in the Cretaceous Period.
 Local environment previously dominated by swamps, estuaries and deltas.
 No recorded superficial deposits